 will never be more than two weeks from the time you submit until the time the

 winner is published.
 Therefore, please do not send queries until two weeks

 have passed from the time of your submission.

-If there are fewer than two publishable entries, no winner will be published.
+If fewer than three publishable entries are submitted, no winner will be

 Simultaneous submissions are allowed.